ddnexus/pagy/docs/extras/calendar.md

 ## Caveats

-- Calendar pages with no records are currently shown as empty: you may want to display some message when `@records.empty?`.
+- Calendar pages with no records are accessible but empty: you may want to display some message when `@records.empty?`.
-- Skipping the empty pages in the nav is not possible, besides it would not look as a calendar anymore.
-However there is an experimental branch with a partial implementation of automatic disabling of the nav links of empty pages, which provides a better feedback.
-That, and other related improvements, may make it to master in the future.
+- The [empty-pages](https://github.com/ddnexus/pagy/tree/empty-pages) branch is a WIP of the automatic disabling of the nav links of empty pages.
+That, and other related UI improvements, may make it to master in the future.
-- Currently you can use the [Active conf](#active-conf) to programmatically skip the calendar when it's not convenient, or add a link to the UI to allow manual toggling (see the [pagy_calendar_app.ru](https://github.com/ddnexus/pagy/blob/master/apps/pagy_calendar_app.ru) for an example of toggle link).